containers/toolbox/doc/toolbox.1.md

-Toolbx environments have seamless access to the user’s home directory, the Wayland and X11 sockets, networking (including Avahi and CA certificates), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, `/dev` and the udev database, etc.
+Toolbx environments have seamless access to the user’s home directory, the Wayland and X11 sockets, networking (including Avahi and CA certificates), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, `/dev` and the udev database, etc. The host file system can be accessed at `/run/host`.

 This is particularly useful on OSTree based operating systems like Fedora CoreOS and Silverblue.
 The intention of these systems is to discourage